USI-WA-final-project/WA-game-group/docs/server/readme.md

   When multiple moves are issued during the same tick, the result is undefined.
 It is, however, guaranteed that they will not move by more than `MOVE_SPEED` in any direction per tick.
+- `rotate(id: id, angle: number)` given a user id and an angle in radians, rotates the user with the given id to face the given angle.
 - `create()` creates a new player at random coordinates and returns their `ID`.
 - `remove(id: id)` removes the player with the given user id.
 Has no effect if id is not a valid user id.
 - `info(id: id)` given a user id returns an object representing that player.
 If id is not a valid user id, returns null.